ckeditor/ckeditor5/docs/tutorials/widgets/using-react-in-a-widget.md

 ## Let's start

 This guide assumes that you are familiar with [Yarn](https://yarnpkg.com) and your project uses Yarn already.
-If not, see the [yarn documentation](https://yarnpkg.com/en/docs/getting-started).
+If not, see the [Yarn documentation](https://yarnpkg.com/en/docs/getting-started).
 If you are using [npm](https://www.npmjs.com/get-npm), you do not have to worry &ndash; you can perform the same installation tasks using [corresponding npm commands](https://docs.npmjs.com/packages-and-modules/getting-packages-from-the-registry).

 First, install the packages needed to build and set up a basic React application with a CKEditor&nbsp;5 instance.